Comment on page

 “Basic income is not a utopia; it's a practical business plan for the next step of the human journey.”
 Jeremy Rifkin, Economist

-Until relatively recently, basic income was dismissed as a radical concept that was only embraced by idealists.
-In 2020, basic income has made its way from the fringes to the main stage.
-Growing consensus for basic income comes not from a place of utopianism, but rather from a place of pain.
-While the global economy continues to grow year-on-year, in poor and wealthy countries alike, millions struggle to pay for basic needs and suffer the anxiety and insecurity this confers.
-The way society has traditionally created growth – through the issuance of interest-bearing fiat currency – has institutionalized a system of inequality where wealth does not trickle down.
+Until very recently, basic income was considered by most to be a radical concept only embraced by idealists.
+But by 2020, the notion had made its way from the economic and political fringes to the main stage.
+The fresh enthusiasm for basic income comes not from a place of utopianism, but rather from a place of pain.
+While our global economy continues to grow year-on-year, across the world, in poor and wealthy countries alike, millions of people struggle to pay for basic needs and suffer from anxiety and insecurity.
+The way we have traditionally created growth – through issuance of interest-bearing fiat currency – has institutionalized a system of inequality where wealth does not trickle down.

 Politicians, economists and citizens alike realize that existing wealth creation and distribution paradigms that constitute our modern economy don’t – and won’t – work for the majority of people in the future.
 There is also a growing recognition that economic insecurity for some means a less resilient, less stable economy for all, as evidenced by our modern economic crises.
 As a result, “trickle-up” economics – our tongue-in-cheek way of categorizing financial policies that push liquidity directly into the hands of people – is at last being taken seriously.

 This paradigm shift presents new opportunities to explore different approaches and incentive systems to create more prosperity for everyone, and to prepare us for a better future.
 If you agree that greater prosperity for all and inequality reduction is a north star that we must aim for, then we hope you agree that what brought us to where we are today will not take us where we need to be.